-You love your friends and family; and they love and support you.
+You love your friends and family.
+And they love and support you.
 They also think you’re quite the talented writer.
 So they ask you for writing help.
 A lot.
-Here’s how to say no. Read on…

 Strictly in terms of building your career, your time is better spent finding clients.
 But you may decide just to help them out.
-Maybe they’ve done you a favor in the past and you owe them or maybe you don’t mind cutting into your down time to do a little work, especially if it can make a great portfolio piece.
+Maybe they’ve done you a favor in the past and you owe them.
+Or maybe you don’t mind cutting into your down time to do a little work, especially if it can make a great portfolio piece.
 That’s fine.

 But if you do mind—if you’re too busy, if your time is better spent elsewhere, or if you just don’t appreciate doing work for free—you have three options.

 At this point, if they don’t want to pay, it’s up to them to extricate themselves.
-Or, if they give you a hard time, consider options 2 and 3.
+Or, if they give you a hard time, you can consider options 2 and 3.
 But starting the conversation by making it clear you’re a professional, you are ensuring the person making the request knows this isn’t a small ask.
 You’re also ensuring they know for the future that your time and professional expertise is valuable.

 If someone wants your help with a cover letter, for example, you could say, “I’m actually really busy right now with clients and building my business.
 I can’t write it for you, but if you want to send me your draft, I can look it over for you.”

-3. Say no. If you don’t have time to do it, or you just don’t want to do it, say no. There is absolutely nothing wrong with that and no one can force you to do any writing you don’t want to do.
+If you don’t have time to do it, or you just don’t want to do it, say no. There is absolutely nothing wrong with saying no, and no one can force you to do any writing you don’t want to do.
 Your time and your skills are yours and yours alone.